erik1110/erik1110/README.md

 ### Hi there 👋

-I'm a software engineer who is interested in learning machine learning, deep learning about computer vision, and building a website.
+I'm a software engineer who is interested in machine learning, deep learning about computer vision, and building a website.

 <!--
 **erik1110/erik1110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.